-• This portal serves as an online classroom for the purpose of messaging with Academic Facilitator and taking chapter and course exams.
+- The username and password are specific to the student. - Within the RRFC Student Portal, the student will be able to view chapters and assignments privy to the program. - Mentors and Faculty/Academic Facilitators can also access the active textbook website and upload any assignments or notes that may be relevant to the coursework. - This portal serves as an online classroom for the purpose of messaging with their Faculty/Academic Facilitator and taking chapter and course exams.
 Students are also able to access blogs and the program website in the Student Portal.